WebComponentHelpers/ImperaJS/README.md

 }

 ```
-For any **stateVariables** in the list a read-only property named as the stateVariable will be added to the element.
-Also an **applyTransition** method to dispatch the added transitions (either of a stateVariable or of a global stateTransition) will be added.
-Callbacks to react on stateVariable change needs to be overwritten by the user and have a predefiend naming scheme: **on_"stateVarName"\_update**.
+For any **StateVariable** in the list a read-only property named as the StateVariable will be added to the element.
+Also an **applyTransition** method to dispatch the added transitions (either of a StateVariable or of a global StateTransition) will be added.
+Callbacks to react on StateVariable change needs to be overwritten by the user and have a predefined naming scheme: **on_"stateVarName"\_update**.
 Callbacks to react to transitions are instead called **on_"stateTransitionName"**, in the latter case also the transition input data are passed.

 ## Usage with Lit-Element

 The usage with Lit-Element is very similar to what shown above, with the exception that
-each update of any stateVariable or dispatch of Transition will request a render of the element.
+each update of any StateVariable or dispatch of Transition will request a render of the element.
 You can have a look at [a more complete example here](https://github.com/WebComponentHelpers/ImperaJS/blob/master/demo/litWebComponents.js), while a demo can be found [here](https://webcomponenthelpers.github.io/ImperaJS/demo/litDemo.html).

 ```js
 import {litStatesMixin} from 'impera-js'